 - Add remainder of broth, then browned meat and Guinness.
 Toss in the bundle of thyme and the bay leaf.
-On low heat, simmer for 2 1/2 hours.
+On low heat, cover and simmer for 2 1/2 hours.

 - Remove meat, carrots and some of the onions and celery.
 Discard the thyme and bay leaf.

 - For the gravy: Mix 6 tbsp flour in 3/4 cup cold water.
 Add slowly to hot juices and bring to a boil, whisk for 1 or 2 minutes until thickened.
 If desired, use an immersion blender to puree the remaining vegetables.

 - Serve hot with mashed potatoes.